MartinKoch123/yaml/README.md

 ```

 ### Load YAML sequences as MATLAB standard arrays
 By default, sequences are loaded as nested cell arrays to distinguish between YAML scalars and YAML one-element sequences and to supported mixed type sequences.
-If you use the `ConvertToArray` option, sequences are converted to 1D or 2D standard arrays if possible:
+If you use the `ConvertToArray` option, sequences are converted to standard arrays if possible:
 ```Matlab
 >> yaml.load("[[1, 2], [3, 4]]", "ConvertToArray", true)
      1     2